CassLamendola/Advanced-Lane-Finding/writeup.md

 ####1.
 Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

-My first attempth at the pipeline only uses the sliding window technique for finding the lines in each frame.
+My first attempt at the pipeline (lines 438-460 in project.py) only uses the sliding window technique for finding the lines in each frame.
 This pipeline does very well on the test images.
 That makes sense, since the images are in no particular order, therefore we don't expect consecutive frames to have a similar curvature.
 But the video is not perfect.
 It had trouble where the lines are difficult to see.
 For these cases, I needed to do a targeted search for the lane based on the location of the lines in the last few frames.
 That way, if the lines are lost/hard to find, I could use the average from the last few frames and try again in the next frame.

-To accomplish this, I created a Line class that stores information about the lines from the last few frames and updated my pipeline to make use of the `find_more_lane_lines()` function.
+To accomplish this, I created a Line class (lines 463-519) that stores information about the lines from the last few frames and updated my pipeline (lines 525-592) to make use of the `find_more_lane_lines()` function.
 Here's [link to my final video result](./final_project_result.mp4.zip)

 You can also check out the videos in my [python notebook](https://github.com/CassLamendola/Advanced-Lane-Finding/blob/master/project.ipynb)